Military of ancient Egypt: Bow and arrow

 The bow and arrow is one of ancient Egypt's most crucial weapons, used from Predynastic times through the Dynastic age and into the Christian and Islamic periods.
 The first bows were commonly "horn bows", made by joining a pair of antelope horns with a central piece of wood.

 By the beginning of the Dynastic Period, bows were made of wood.
 They had a single curvature and were strung with animal sinews or strings made of plant fiber.
 In the pre-dynastic period, bows often had a double curvature, but during the Old Kingdom a single-arched bow, known as a self (or simple) bow, was adopted.
 These were used to fire reed arrows fletched with three feathers and tipped with flint or hardwood, and later, bronze.
 The bow itself was usually between one and two meters in length and made up of a wooden rod, narrowing at either end.
 Some of the longer self bows were strengthened at certain points by binding the wooden rod with cord.
 Drawing a single-arched bow was harder and one lost the advantage of draw-length double curvature provided.

 During the New Kingdom the composite bow came into use, having been introduced by the Asiatic Hyksos.
 Often these bows were not made in Egypt itself but imported from the Middle East, like other 'modern' weapons.
 The older, single-curved bow was not completely abandoned, however.
-For example, it would appear that Tuthmosis III and Amenhotep II continued to use these earlier-styled bows.
+For example, it would appear that Thutmose III and Amenhotep II continued to use these earlier-styled bows.
 A difficult weapon to use successfully, it demanded strength, dexterity and years of practice.
 The experienced archer chose his weapon with care.

 The Egyptian craftsmen never limited themselves to one type of wood, it was very common for them to be using woods both foreign and domestic to their lands.
 The handmade arrows we created using mature branches or twigs and in some rare cases some immature pieces of wood that would have its bark scraped off.
 Each arrow was built with consisted of a reed main shaft, with a wooden fore shift attached to the distal end.
 The arrow head was either attached or was already in place without the help of an outside stabilizer.
-The size of the arrows were .801 to .851 meters or 31.5 to 33.5 inches.
+The size of the arrows were 80.1 to 85.1 centimeters or 31.5 to 33.5 inches.
 There are four types of arrow that are further categorized under two groups: stone heads, which consisted of the chisel-ended and leaf shaped, and the wooden heads under which the pointed and blunt or flaring arrows have been categorized.